Stokes' theorem as an entropy-extremizing duality

 Entropy has been used to recast and strengthen many foundational results in geometry and analysis, including the isoperimetric inequality, the Brunn-Minkowski inequality, and Young's inequality \cite{demcovtho91, CovTho91}.
 Beyond reproving known results, an entropic perspective can uncover new structure.
 For example, the celebrated entropy monotonicity result of Artstein, Ball, Barthe and Naor \cite{ArtBall04} shows that entropy not only characterizes the Gaussian extremizer in the central limit theorem, but also increases monotonically along the sequence of normalized sums of i.i.d. random variables, thus suggesting a deeper gradient flow structure toward Gaussianity \cite{JorKinOtt98,Vil09}.

 In this note, we show that Stokes’ theorem admits a natural reinterpretation as an entropy-extremizing duality.
-Given a differential form $\omega$ on a manifold $\mathcal{M}$, we identify $\partial \mathcal{M}$ as the maximum entropy representative among all subsets of $\mathcal{M}$ that encode the same integral information about $\dd \omega$.
+Given a differential form $\omega$ on a manifold $\mathcal{M}$, we identify $\partial \mathcal{M}$ as the maximum entropy representative among all codimension-1 submanifolds of $\mathcal{M}$ that encode the same integral information about $\dd \omega$.
 In this formulation, entropy maximization serves as a variational principle that selects the canonical boundary dual to an exact form.
-This perspective provides a conceptual bridge between geometric dualities and information-theoretic optimality, suggesting a general framework in which classical dualities—such as those arising from convex analysis, Hodge theory, or functional inequalities—may be understood via entropic extremality \cite{ArtMilSza04, ArtMil09, HeuKor22}.
+This perspective provides a conceptual bridge between geometric-analytic dualities and information-theoretic optimality, suggesting a general framework in which classical dualities---such as those arising from convex analysis, Hodge theory, or functional inequalities---may be understood through entropic extremality \cite{ArtMilSza04, ArtMil09}.
 This entropy-based approach may also be extended beyond Stokes' theorem, hinting at a more general entropic calculus over cohomological or variational structures.

-The generalized Stokes' theorem is given by \begin{thm}[Stokes' Theorem] Let $\mathcal{M}$ be an orientable manifold of dimension $n$ with boundary $\partial \mathcal{M}$, and let $\omega$ be an $(n-1)$-form, with exterior derivative $\dd \omega$.
-Then
+The generalized Stokes' theorem is given by, \begin{thm}[Stokes' Theorem] Let $\mathcal{M}$ be an orientable manifold of dimension $n$ with boundary $\partial \mathcal{M}$, and let $\omega$ be an $(n-1)$-form, with exterior derivative $\dd \omega$.
+Then,

-\end{thm} The proof is constructive and follows, at its core, from the fundamental theorem of calculus and the definition of the derivative (see, for example, \cite{GuiPol74}).
+\end{thm} The proof is constructive (in the sense of validating that $\partial \mathcal{M}$ satisfies \eqref{eq:stokes}) and follows, at its core, from the fundamental theorem of calculus and the definition of the derivative (see, for example, \cite{GuiPol74}).
 In general, however, there could be other subsets of $\mathcal{M}$ that satisfy (\ref{eq:stokes}).
-We define the set of all subsets of $\mathcal{M}$ that satisfy the Stokes relation for a given $\omega$,
+We define the set of all submanifolds of codimension $1$ of $\mathcal{M}$ that satisfy the Stokes relation for a given $\omega$: